 "A lawyer is naturally conservative.
-His training almost inevitably makes him so and it is proper that he should be.
-However conservatism must have its limits".30
+His training almost inevitably makes him so and it is proper that he should be 15 However conservatism must have its limits".

 The "limits" of which his Honour spoke are now being plumbed.
 Australian society is changing rapidly.
 If the legal profession is to maintain, let alone expand its relevancy, it must be alert to these changes and able to meet the challenge of change.
 If a great proportion of its members suffer attitudinal blinkers, they will miss the signs of change.

 One thing is sure and it is that women are playing an increasing role in the profession.
 The disproportion of women is being corrected at every level.
 This trend is likely to continue.
 In 1940 there were 2 women practising as barristers in New South Wales (0.7% of all barristers) and 15 solicitors (1%).
 In 1975 there were 28 barristers (5%) and 304 solicitors (6%).
 During the period from 1960 to 1974, the percentage of females among Australian law students rose from 11% to 22%.
-Yet in 1974 the equivalent percentage in medicine and science was about 33% and the overall university percentage, 35%.31 The trend is certainly in the direction of increase.
+Yet in 1974 the equivalent percentage in medicine and science was about 33% and the overall university percentage, 35%.
+The trend is certainly in the direction of increase.
 The appointment of women to the Bench and their general advancement in the profession will not abate.

 Allied to this profile of the background of Australian lawyers is the inevitable question of supply and demand.
-In the 1971 Census, 10,300 Australians described their employment in a way that was subsequently classified as "law professional".32 This produced a ratio of practising lawyers to population that varied from 1:860 in N.S.W. to 1:2330 in W.A.
-The figures tend to suggest a disproportionately great number of lawyers centred in the city of Sydney and Melbourne; a disinclination to practise in country or remote districts and, because of the dramatic increases in the numerical strength of the legal profession in recent years, a preponderance of young laywers.
-Even the present preponderance of very young lawyers is unlikely to decline.33 The statistics are interesting :
+In the 1971 Census, 10,300 Australians described their employment in a way that was subsequently classified as "law professional".
+This produced a ratio of practising lawyers to population that varied from 1:860 in N.S.W. to 1:2330 in W.A.
+The figures tend to suggest a disproportionately great number of lawyers centred in the city of Sydney and Melbourne, a disinclination to practise in country or remote districts and, because of the dramatic increases in the numerical strength of the legal profession in recent years, a preponderance of young lawyers.
+Even the present preponderance of very young lawyers is unlikely to decline.
+18 The statistics are interesting:

-Age Percentage of respondents E Period since admission entage of pondents
+Age Percentage of respondents Period since admis sio n res entage of pondents 1967 (est) Under 25 years 25-34 years 35-44 years 45 years 43% 23% Under 5 years 5-9 years 10-19 years 20 years or more 39% 19% 22% 20% (21%) (13%) (30%) (35%)

-1973 1967 (est)

-Jnder 25 years 11% Under 5 years 39.8 (21%)

-25-34 years 43% 5-9 years 19% (13%)

-35-44 years 23% 10-19 years 22% (30%)

-+5 years 23% 20 years or more 20% (35%)

-- -

 I cannot comment upon whether there is an over-supply of lawyers either now or potentially.
 In New South Wales, the number of persons graduating annually will treble between 1970 and 1980.
 At least it can be said that there is a "strong possibility" of an over-supply.
-34 This phenomenon is most acute in New South Wales.
+This phenomenon is most acute in New South Wales.
 It may not be present in South Australia and Western Australia.
 But the explosion in numbers unfortunately coincides with an economic downturn which, putting it at its lowest, make the position for prospective law graduates within the practising profession, more doubtful than has been the case for decades.